 Li’s stories quickly hit a nerve with China’s disaffected internet youth: her early pieces (three of which are presented in The Road of Others) are filled with disturbed characters, all navigating the confusing new world of boom-era China.
 In ‘Goodbye, Wei An’ the coffee-drinking, womanising protagonist, Lin, becomes obsessed with a girl he meets online; simultaneously, he plays callously with the feelings of his real-life flesh-and-blood fling with devastating consequences.
 In ‘Endless August’, Wei Yang, a girl who grew up in a loveless household, sabotages her best friend’s relationship and, ultimately, her life.

 Each story features the brash, ambitious but spiritually empty products of the one-child generation.
 These are the Chinese kids who grew up looking inwards.
-They are fast and loose with feelings and sex, hungry for money, material goods and all things foreign – and they’re messed up.
+They are fast and loose with feelings, hungry for money, material goods and all things foreign – and they’re messed up.
 Very messed up.